openNDS/openNDS/docs/source/config.rst

 To prevent CPD or browser security errors NDS prepends the required http:// or https:// before redirection, depending upon the fas_secure_enabled option.

-If set, DNS MUST resolve fasremotefqdn to be the same ip address as fasremoteip.
+If set, DNS MUST resolve fasremotefqdn to be the same IP address as fasremoteip.

 Remote Shared Hosting
 ---------------------